| Graduate Center | Graduate Council

 The Graduate Council has three main roles:

 Council members are often asked to represent Guiding Eyes at conferences throughout North America.
-It is a great way for potential guide dog users to hear first hand information about the school and its training program.
+It is a great way for potential guide dog users to hear first hand information about the school and its training programs.

 A council member serves a term of three years.
 A selection committee chooses three new members every spring.
-If interested in applying to be a graduate council member, please contact the Graduate Council at gebgradcouncil@gmail.com.
+If interested in applying to be a graduate council member, please contact the Graduate Council at gebgradcouncil@gmail.com or Melissa Carney, Community Outreach and Graduate Support Manager, at mcarney@guidingeyes.org.

 If you would like to contact the Grad Council please email us at gebgradcouncil@gmail.com or you may email individual members.
 Refer to their greetings and contact information below or a downloadable Word document is available here.

-Guiding Eyes Graduate Council President
+Council Interim President

-Council President
+Council President Emerita

-Greetings fellow grads – My name is Andrea Conner.
-I am honored to be here; to work with our Guiding Eyes family.
 I may be chronologically aging, but I am young at heart and young to vision loss.
 I travel with my second GEB dog, a male yellow lab named Gretzky, AKA the “Resilient Rebel.”
 We graduated in the April, 2016 class.
 I closed my home daycare provider business in 2009 after 35 years and now manage a small franchise business with a focus on wellness and nutrition.
 For fun, you’ll find me dancing!
 I am active with my hometown, Wauconda, Illinois, Lions Club and the Woman’s Club.
-Taking an active part with the Graduate Council will tap into my abilities.
 I have the desire to support and assist each of you, our graduate community, with a voice that can reach out to the appropriate GEB staff if you have comments, questions or concerns.

 Andrea and Gretzky